Publications and resources

 • Advertise and view upcoming events and conferences

-To join knowledge hub, please email ‘join knowledge hub’ to: prisonnetwork@rcpsych.ac.uk
+To join knowledge hub, please email ‘join knowledge hub’ to prisonnetwork@rcpsych.ac.uk.

-Planning effective mental healthcare in prisons using the Care Programme Approach and the Community Mental Health Framework
+Care Programme Approach and the Community Mental Health Framework

 Purpose of the document